 - Open the style tab of the layer properties - the polygon style is shown; there are no error messages or anything.
 It seems the only way to get a style for the correct type of data is to copy and paste styles from another polyline layer, or remove the layer and add it again.

 e.g. 2 - opening a project:

 - save the project you were using for e.g. 1

 - reopen the project

 - the layer still has the wrong style and there are no error messages or anything.
 This 2nd case would be a problem if someone overwrites a layer with a different type of data without you knowing.

-#3 Updated by Médéric RIBREUX almost 4 years ago
+#3 Updated by Médéric RIBREUX about 4 years ago

 - Resolution set to fixed/implemented